Speed up Bin Collection with super fast Scanning

 Managing contaminates in the recycling and organic bins (updating office in real time)

-If you have a side loader or front loading collection truck, then you will need our UHF RFID scanning hardware unit fitted into the truck.
-This unit has a long RFID read range (approx 4 meters) and alerting is presented on the Truck Router dashboard device.
+If you have a side loader or front loading collection truck, then you will need our Onboard RFID Reader (fitted into the truck).
+This unit has a long RFID read range (approx 5 meters) and alerting is presented on the Truck Router dashboard device.
 Bins will also need to be fitted with UHF RFID chips as well.
-The main draw back this system has over the collector who manually puts the trash into the back of the truck is – monitoring of contaminates when collecting organic and recycling bins.
+The drawback back this system has over the collector who manually puts the trash into the back of the truck is – monitoring of contaminates when collecting organic and recycling bins.

 Both our Low Frequency (where a person physically empties the bin) and the Ultra High Frequency (where the lift arm empties the bin) link directly to the WIS Server via our secure REST server, which encrypts inbound and outbound information.
 If you would like bin lift data to be fed into your existing software directly, then we would have to link your system to WIS via our REST API or you could export manually from the WIS control panel via Excel / CSV.